 Method 4: Wet Sanding and Polishing for Deeper Scratches

-For deeper scratches that reach the base coat or bare metal, wet sanding followed by polishing can be an effective method.
-This advanced car scratch repair technique involves using 2000-grit and 3000-grit wet/dry sandpaper, suitable for automotive paint.
+For scratches that reach the base coat or expose bare metal, wet sanding followed by polishing is an effective method, though it requires careful attention to avoid further damage.

 Types of Car Scratches